 I'm mad.
 Because I want to organize and I want to share physical space with my people to strategize.
 Yet, I feel everything that I felt after 2016, and the clearest pandemic scares me: Charlottesville and white supremacy.
 I sat back and realized I have not been willing or wanting to use my first amendment rights since then.
 Since I saw the violence that white supremacists display and how that violence led to the death of Heather Heyer and injuries of so many other folks.
 For real, we have yet to contain, eradicate, develop a vaccine for the longest-lasting pandemic- white supremacy and patriarchy.

 As an academic, I took on the role of working with my students to inform them that the issues they witness now are of historical trauma and memories of the United States' past.
 As I see folks displaying acts of righteous anger, I can't help but see Nat Turner's rebellion and the L.A.
 Riots come alive.
 Now what I think we are witnessing is a resurgence of the Red Summer of 1919 unfurling into decades of repression to the "Red Summer 2020."
 The cities will burn, businesses built on white supremacy must go, and Black people can be enraged, angry, grieving, sad, and yes, even numb.

-To my white friends: try to do that work beyond this moment and understand, yes, how are you showing up for Black people in this time (with protests and pandemic).
-But most importantly, how are your modeling anti-racism in your workplace, in your friend circles, with your racist and problematic family members, and all of your internalized B.S.?
+To my non-black friends: try to do that work beyond this moment and understand, yes, how you are showing up for Black people in this time (with protests and the pandemic).
+But most importantly, how are you modeling anti-racism in your workplace, in your friend circles, with your racist and problematic family members, and all of your internalized BS?

 To my people: Black folks, I see you always and love y'all.
 It's okay to rally and be angry, and it's also okay to be too scared to leave your home.
-For folks moving work in the streets, or at home; whether you are resisting or resting, it is important work because we need to exist.
+For folks moving work in the streets or at home, whether you are resisting or resting, it is important to work because we need to exist.